secretstartups/handbook/finance/expenses/index.html.md

 Slack channel

 1.  **Expenses Reports approval deadline**
-    * Australia, Germany, India, Netherlands, United States - as soon as possible
+    * Australia, Germany, New Zealand, Netherlands, United States - as soon as possible
     * United Kingdom - all expense reports must be approved by manager no later than the 14th of each month.
 Team members - please be sure to submit your report(s) couple days before the due date so your manager has enough time for approval.
+    * Canada - before 1st day of payroll period
     * All non-US contractors - all expense reports must be approved by manager no later than the 8th of each month.
 Team members - please be sure to submit your report(s) couple days before the due date.

 ## Non-reimbursable Expenses: